Estimated reading time: 6 minutes

 - Drug And Alcohol Counselors: Helping Patients Say “No” to Drugs and Alcohol and “Yes” to Life

 According to the Bureau of Labor Statistics (as of December 2020), in 2019, the median salary for a full-time, experienced drug and alcohol counselor was $46,240.

 The job outlook for individuals seeking work in this field is also strong.
 The BLS anticipates its growth rate at 25% for the next ten years.
 This is more than six times the average growth rate for all occupations.

-If you’re looking to enter the field, these long term financial benefits are appealing.
-However, you’re also looking forward to a career as an entry-level alcohol and drug counselor because it will allow you to help others.
+If you’re looking to enter the field, these long-term financial benefits are appealing.
+However, you’re also looking forward to a career as entry-level alcohol and drug counselor because it will allow you to help others.